zoran-cuckovic/zoran-cuckovic.github.io/_pages/about.md

 ![Photo](/images/selfie.jpg)

-Author: I'm is currently a PhD candidate in archaeology at the University of Bourgogne Franche-Comté, France.
+Author: I'm currently a PhD candidate in archaeology at the University of Bourgogne Franche-Comté, France.
 Previously I worked as archaeologist in Croatia and studied in Croatia and Slovenia.

 ### Impressum